+Managing Director/Chief Executive Officer

-Managing Director / Chief Executive Officer
+Peter Allen is an executive Director and Chief Executive Officer of Scentre Group.
 Prior to the establishment of Scentre Group in 2014, Peter was an executive Director and Chief Financial Officer of Westfield Group.
 Peter joined Westfield in 1996 and between 1998 and 2004 was Westfield's CEO of the United Kingdom / Europe and responsible for establishing Westfield's presence in the United Kingdom.
-Peter is Chairman of the Shopping Centre Council of Australia and a Director of the Victor Chang Cardiac Research Institute and Essendon Football Club.
-He is a Director of the Property Council of Australia including his role as a Property Male Champion of Change.
+Peter was Chair of the Shopping Centre Council of Australia between 2015 and 2022, leading the industry through the height of the COVID-19 pandemic.
+He has also held senior industry leadership positions across the Property Council of Australia, and the Property Champions of Change.
+Peter is a Director of the Victor Chang Cardiac Research Institute and Essendon Football Club.

-Ilana Atlas AO
+Ilana Atlas AO Independent Non-Executive Director

-Independent Non-Executive Director / Member of the Human Resources Committee / Member of the Nomination Committee